return42/sphkerneldoc/linux_src_doc/include/linux/mtd/nand_h.rst

     [FLASHSPECIFIC] flash (vendor) specific function for
     setting the read-retry mode.
 Mostly needed for MLC NAND.

+setup_data_interface
+    [OPTIONAL] setup the data interface and timing

 chip_delay
     [BOARDSPECIFIC] chip dependent delay for transferring
     data from array to read regs (tR).